Tattomoosa/mattotousa.dev/content/projects/mcecs-status/index.md

 [taxonomies]
 language=["Python", "JavaScript"]
 [extra]
-lead = "Real-time Service Infrastructure Monitoring"
+lead = "Real-time service infrastructure monitoring"
 +++

-This is a real-time status dashboard showing the current status of servers and services in the Portland State University Maseeh College of Engineering and Computer Science.
+The MCECS Status Page is a real-time status dashboard showing the current status of servers and services in the Portland State University Maseeh College of Engineering and Computer Science.

+This page allows users to check whether or not they're on the PSU network, which servers are currently down, and several stats about the device the user is visiting the page from.

 [Check it out](https://status.cecs.pdx.edu/)